ArtisanMobile/devdocs/_posts/2014-05-08-incode-experiments.md

 ## Advanced Experiment Analytics

-If you would like to retrieve the variation IDs for the experiment variations that a user is experiencing for exporting to a third-party analytics tool you can use the **getCurrentExperimentDetails** method from **ArtisanExperimentManager**.
+If you would like to retrieve the variation IDs for the experiment variations that a user is experiencing for exporting to a third-party analytics tool you can use the **getCurrentExperimentDetails** or **getInCodeExperimentDetails** methods from **ArtisanExperimentManager**.

-This will give you all of the experiments including experiment name, experiment id, variation name and variation id for all of the Artisan experiments that this user is participating in.
+The **getCurrentExperimentDetails** method will give you all currently running experiments including experiment name, experiment id, variation name and variation id for all of the Artisan experiments that this user is participating in.
 This includes all kinds of experiments: in-code, power hook, and canvas experiments.

 {% highlight java %}
 List<ExperimentDetails> experimentDetails = ArtisanExperimentManager.getCurrentExperimentDetails();